daad-adventure-writer/daad/README.md

 DAAD has been extensively expaneded and improved since it had been recovered.
 The mandatory projects for you to check out are:

-* Maluva: an EXTERN which adds pixel graphic support to the 8-bit targets, as an alternative to DAADs own vector graphics editors.
-It adds missing features to DAAD, for example loading from and saving to +3 Disc on ZX Spectrum, MSX-DOS support.
+* [Maluva](https://github.com/Utodev/MALUVA): an EXTERN which adds pixel graphic support to the 8-bit targets, as an alternative to DAADs own vector graphics editors.
+It also adds essential, missing features to DAAD, for example loading from and saving to +3 Disc on ZX Spectrum as well as MSX-DOS support.

-* DRC (DAAD Reborn Compiler): a modern variant of the DAAD compiler which comes with lots of new features as well as an improved syntax.
+* [DRC (DAAD Reborn Compiler)](https://github.com/Utodev/DRC): a modern variant of the DAAD compiler which comes with lots of new features as well as an improved syntax.
 The biggest advantage of DRC is that building your adventures can be automated for most of the target machines.
 Also has a wonderful tape mastering tool for Spectrum bundled.

+* [Triz2DAAD](https://pypi.org/project/triz2DAAD/): command line utility which is priceless for world design and prototyping.
+It transforms maps created with Trizbort desktop app and Trizbort.io into code which can be compiled straight away with DAAD's DOS compiler as well as DRC.

-* EAAD: an advanced editor for DAAD sources, supports both the classic .SCE files as well as DRC's new DSF syntax.
+* [EAAD](https://github.com/Utodev/EAAD): an advanced editor for DAAD sources, supports both the classic .SCE files as well as DRC's new DSF syntax.
 Also has an integrated code generator for riddles, which makes it very easy to create complex statments of adventure logic.

 ## Legal notice